leovaldez08/image-search-engine/README.md

 # image-search-engine

-This is a simple image search engine built using an open source vector database, Weaviate.
+A simple image search engine built using an open source vector database, Weaviate.
+Other technologies used: Docker and Javascript